kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 #### Unit tests

-- PlacementGenerator: Test generation of placements for various topology labels and DRA ResourceSlices.
+- PlacementGeneratorPlugin: Test generation of placements for various topology labels and DRA ResourceSlices.

-- PlacementState: Verify AssumePlacement and RevertPlacement correctly modify and restore the CycleState.
+- PlacementStatePlugin: Verify AssumePlacement and RevertPlacement correctly modify and restore the CycleState.

 - Algorithm Logic: Test the sequential processing of Placements and the